fleschutz/PowerShell/Docs/come-on.md

 ## come-on.ps1 - Replies to "Come on"

-This script replies to 'Come on' by text-to-speech (TTS).
+This PowerShell script replies to 'Come on' by text-to-speech (TTS).

 ## Parameters
 ```powershell